jakewins/cabin/_posts/2017-09-30-buying-a-chainsaw.md

 Here's our short list of chainsaw models for clearing land to build a cabin.
 We need something bigger than a garden saw, but aren't getting into full time logging.
+What model saw should I buy?

 <!--more-->

+## Short version

+- You should buy a gas-powered saw with at least 40cc engine and 18" bar.

+- Either buy a cheap new $160 random-brand saw and expect it to last the warranty period, or buy a Stihl model `MS-250` or higher, or a Husqvarna `440` or higher.

+- If you buy Stihl or Husky, you can buy used and get a brilliant saw at reasonable prices.
+Don't buy other brands used as they lack proper service networks to keep the saws in good condition.

 ## Basic specs needed